abinit/abinit/doc/tutorial/eph4mob.md

 * By default, the code use the tetrahedron method [[cite:Blochl1994]] to perform the integration in $\qq$-mesh.
-  This allows to efficiently filter out the $\qq$-points that do not contribute to the lifetimes since these transitions are not compatible with energy and momentum conservation.
+  This allows to efficiently filter out the $\qq$-points that do not contribute to the lifetimes since these transitions are not compatible with energy and crystalline-momentum conservation.
   The use of the tetrahedron method is **automatically activated** when [[eph_task]] is set to -4.
   It is possible to change this behaviour by using [[eph_intmeth]] albeit not recommended as the calculation will become significantly slower.